garylgreer/treehouse/README.md

 ## Treehouse

-This repo is for all mny course file completed through teamtreehouse.com
+This repo is for all my course file completed through teamtreehouse.com